 Student Vaccination Requirement Questions

 I am a student and I already uploaded my vaccination records to MyUOHealth.
-Do I need to do that again for fall term?
+Do I need to do that again for winter term?

 No. Students only need to upload their vaccination records once.